 And so were we.

-That is how Deconstructing Stigma: A Change in Thought Can Change a Life was born.
-With support from McLean Hospital, Boston Logan, and other partners, in May 2016, we began pulling the project together in earnest and to date, here is a glimpse of what went into Deconstructing Stigma:
+That is how Deconstructing Stigma: Changing Attitudes About Mental Health was born.
+With support from McLean Hospital, Boston Logan, and other partners, in May 2016, we began pulling the project together in earnest.
+To date, here is a glimpse of what went into Deconstructing Stigma: